Vision for good

 Transforming developmental eye genetics research

-The Vision for GoOD (Genetics of Ocular Development) research group at Oxford Brookes brings together clinicians (geneticists, ophthalmologists, counselors, family support) and research scientists (genetics, psychology) to provide comprehensive, cross-disciplinary therapeutic strategies and care for families.
+The Vision for GoOD (Genetics of Ocular Development) research group at Oxford Brookes unites clinicians—including geneticists, ophthalmologists, counselors, and family support specialists—with research scientists in genetics and psychology to develop comprehensive, cross-disciplinary therapeutic strategies for families affected by anophthalmia and microphthalmia, as well as other developmental eye anomalies, through innovative genetic research.

 Find out more about our history and plans